syakirharis25/Go/README.md

 ```
 Enter your password when it asking for it, press **[ Y ]** and then **[ Enter ]** on your keyboard when it asking to continue.

-Test whether the content from GitHub will be downloaded into `golib` folder.
+Check whether the content from GitHub was downloaded into `golib` folder.
 ```
 $ go get github.com/nsf/gocode
 $ cd golib